From subgraph to nest: indexing Graph Horizon

 The MCP server is the same endpoint from an agent's side.
 Point Claude, or any client, at your own instance and ask which indexers earned the most this week - schema discovery is built in, so it knows the shape without being told, and nothing leaves your machine.

-So this page described indexing The Graph's network without The Graph — on your own hardware, with no deploy key, no gateway, and no query fees.
-The subgraph it is based on is worth reading.
+So this page described indexing The Graph's network without The Graph - on your own hardware, with no deploy key, no gateway, and no query fees.
+The finished nest is published as horizon-nest, and the subgraph it is based on is worth reading.
 Read the manifesto, or star the repo.